JefoGao/Resource_Case-Study/Questions/README.md

 - For a large dataset with a high percentage of missing data, KNN imputation can be used.
 - In some cases, it is necessary to consider the reason why the data is missing and use domain knowledge to impute or remove the missing data.

+# 3 Explore the Data

+# 4 Perform Statistical Analysis

+# 5 Interpret the Results

+# 6 Communicate the results

 How would you detect and handle missing data in the dataset?
 Can you identify any outliers or anomalies in the dataset?
 How would you handle them?